ptrhvns/xtap/README.md

 # Xtap

-This gem adds the #xtap method to Object.
+This Rubygem adds the #xtap method to Object.
 The #xtap method yields self to the provided block, and then returns the value returned by calling the block.

 ## Installation